cjus/node-neo4j-presentation/presentation/teleprompt.md

 I'm [running] mine on my laptop, so I specify [localhost].

-The `bolt://` portion tells Neo :that: [we'd like to use the faster binary connection protocol], instead of the HTTP version.
+The `bolt://` portion tells Neo that [we'd like to use the faster binary connection protocol], instead of the HTTP version.

-We then require the [neo4j-driver] and prepare :an: [auth object] to pass to the [neo4j.driver] setup.
+We then require the [neo4j-driver] and prepare an auth object to pass to the [neo4j.driver] setup.

 With :a: [driver created] we define an error handler.

-Next, we create a [driver session] and run a Cypher query.
+Next, we create a [driver session] and run (execute) a Cypher query.

 Note that the [run function] accepts [two] parameters and returns a JavaScript promise.

 The [first parameter] to the run function is the [query template] and the second is an object with the  [query's parameters].

-This allows Neo to cache query plans (as template) for added efficiency.
+This allows Neo to cache query plans (template) for added efficiency.

 We then use the `.then` and `.catch` functions to handle the promise resolve or reject cases.

-Let see the output.
+Let's see the output.

 We see the information returned from the Cypher query.